Alkimik9000/api-start-express-ts/README.md

 ### 📦 Dependencies ###

-     The command mentioned will install the following dependencies
+The `npm install` command should install the following required dependencies:

      express: ^4.18.2
      axios: ^1.4.0
      @types/express: ^4.17.17